-I’ve been wavering on the cusp of leaving my husband now for six years.
+I’ve been wavering on the cusp of leaving my husband now for seven years.
 I need to stop calling it wavering.
 Not deciding is really a decision in itself, isn’t it.

 My husband has been sorry.
 I enjoy his company.
 But our relationship has never been right since his affair.